niplav/site/series_list.md

 ==============================

 These are the series I have watched since January 2018 (alphabetical order).
-I may not have finished with some of these yet.
+I may not be finished with some of these yet.

 * [Altered Carbon](https://www.imdb.com/title/tt2261227/)
 * [Black Mirror](https://www.imdb.com/title/tt2085059/)